loupe-php/matcher/README.md

 ### Formatter

 The `Formatter` takes a `FormatterOptions` instance and formats directly on two strings (text and query) according to your configuration.
-You can also pass `TokenCollection` instances directly if you want and have tokenized those before.
+You can also pass a `TokenCollection` for the `$query` directly if you want and have tokenized those before.
+The `$text`, however, has to be a string.

 ```php
 $tokenizer = new \Loupe\Matcher\Tokenizer\Tokenizer();